MuteJester/Java_Brain/README.md

 ### Installation
 1. Download Both Java Classes(Image and Java_Brain) From The Repository [Go To Repository Folder](https://github.com/MuteJester/Java_Brain/tree/master/Java_Brain)
 2. Copy Both Classes Into Your Projects /src Folder
-3. Your Are Ready To Code!
+3. You Are Ready To Code!

 <!-- USAGE EXAMPLES -->
 ## Usage